Comparative Market Analysis (CMA) vs. Appraisal

 - Seller fired their agent.
 It's not uncommon for unhappy sellers to fire an agent and hire a new agent.
-In fact 32 percent of the listings I sold last year were once listed with another Realtor.
+In fact, 32 percent of the listings I sold last year was once listed with another Realtor.
 I specialize in selling homes other Realtors in California couldn't sell.

 How To Evaluate Comparable Sales

 Comparable sales are those that most closely resemble your home.
 It is difficult to compare different architectural homes like a tri-level home to a single-story ranch home.
 Select the homes from the list that are most similar to your home in size, shape, and condition, such as:

 - Similar Square Footage.
 Appraisers compare homes based on square footage.
 Larger square-foot homes are worth less per square foot than smaller square-foot homes.
 The variance among a group of median-priced homes ideally should not exceed more than 200 to 400 square feet, plus or minus..

 - Similar Age of Construction.
 Ideally, the age of the home -- the year it was built -- should be within a few years of other comparable sold homes.
 Mixed-age subdivisions are common.
 For example, in one area, a subdivision consists of homes built in the 1950s, and then the neighborhood right next door, jumps a few decades to the 1990s.
 Although the homes are located virtually within a few hundred feet of each other, the newer construction homes loaded with updates from the 1990s sell for more than their older Brady Bunch counterparts.
 If your home was built in 1973, say, and brand new homes up the street are selling for more, you cannot command the same price as a new home.